Chamber Music Hall

 Info

 Four soloists from the Berliner Philharmoniker and the pianist Eric Le Sage take us on a foray through the chamber-music repertoire from Viennese Classical to Modern.
-Along with such famous works as Beethoven’s “Gassenhauer” Piano Trio, there will also be discoveries – for example, the charming Sicilienne by Mozart’s contemporary Maria Theresia von Paradis, and the young Anton Webern’s highly-romantic pieces for cello and piano.
+Along with such famous works as Beethoven’s “Gassenhauer” Piano Trio, there will also be discoveries – for example, the charming Sicilienne, which was long attributed to Mozart's contemporary Maria Theresia von Paradis, and the young Anton Webern’s highly-romantic pieces for cello and piano.
 The climax of the programme comes with its concluding work, Schoenberg’s visionary Chamber Symphony No. 1.

 Artists